-- the acquisition of skills and attitudes necessary for the organisation of knowledge in such a way that concepts and experiences are adequately explained and their usefulness enhanced through integration of skills, processes and content; - that learning is a human endeavour, and the way in which it relates to people is of fundamental importance through the incorporation of Christian and Catholic values; - the importance of meeting the needs of the individual through ability groupings, differentiated curriculum and strategies - the necessity for independent learning strategies through integrated, sequenced activities designed to build learning skills; - the responsibility all teachers have as teachers of literacy and numeracy through specific strategies for the development of literacy and numeracy; - the responsibility all teachers have in supporting and implementing information, communication and learning technologies through specific strategies for incorporating appropriate technologies. - a love for lifelong learning.
+- the acquisition of skills and attitudes necessary for the organisation of knowledge in such a way that concepts and experiences are adequately explained and their usefulness enhanced through integration of skills, processes and content; - that learning is a human endeavour, and the way in which it relates to people is of fundamental importance through the incorporation of Christian and Catholic values; - the importance of ensuring that all students can access the curriculum by providing differentiated teaching and learning strategies - the necessity for independent learning strategies through integrated, sequenced activities designed to build learning skills; - the responsibility all teachers have as teachers of literacy and numeracy through specific strategies for the development of literacy and numeracy; - the responsibility all teachers have in supporting and implementing information, communication and learning technologies through specific strategies for incorporating appropriate technologies. - a love for lifelong learning.